 A search was initiated for a cover system that allowed better tank access and a treatment system better suited to the dispersed odor sources.
 A solution was critical, but so were cost concerns.
 In an effort to meet both operating and cost requirements, the WPCA investigated various cover systems and chose a solution consisting of three different cover styles.

-The WPCA chose a retractable, structurally supported cover system manufactured by Evoqua’s Geomembrane Technologies for the influent channel and primary clarifiers.
-The structurally supported covers met the operational need for regular and unencumbered access to the tanks.
-They consist of durable, coated fabric tensioned over a series of low-profile aluminum arches which span each tank opening.
+The WPCA chose Evoqua's ArchPro structured cover system, a retractable, structurally supported cover system for the influent channel and primary clarifiers.
+The ArchPro system met the operational need for regular and unencumbered access to the tanks.
+It consists of durable, coated fabric tensioned over a series of low-profile aluminum arches which span each tank opening.

 The fabric cover is sufficiently airtight to capture the off-gases for removal to the treatment system, yet it can be detached on three sides and retracted to expose the tank contents for easy inspection or maintenance.
 The arched shape means that rain or snowmelt runoff automatically drains to the tank perimeter.

-Skimmings pits are covered with Evoqua’s Geomembrane Technologies™ brand suspended covers.
+Skimmings pits are covered with Evoqua’s suspended covers.
 The irregular shape of the pits, and the many pipe and cable penetrations, made these high-strength, flexible, tensioned fabric covers a good choice.

 Narrow channels within concrete walkways are covered with aluminum diamond plate panels.
 The aluminum plate replaces aluminum grating and is fabricated in sections sized to allow manual removal.